 Marcus holds a B.A. in Political Science and a M.Ed. in Educational Leadership and Policy Studies from the University of Washington Danforth program.
 Marcus is deeply versed in Social Emotional Learning, school culture, culturally relevant pedagogy, and assets-based community partnership.

 A proud community advocate and former foster parent to six “nephews,” Marcus holds the unofficial title of Mayor of Rainier Valley.
 In his spare time, Marcus enjoys working out, Miami Dolphins and Heat games, karaoke, game nights, 80’s sitcoms (Golden Girls for the win!), pop culture trivia, and supporting others in experiencing joy.
-Contract Marcus at email@example.com
+Contact Marcus at firstname.lastname@example.org.

 Most recently, Natalie served as State Organizing Director for Stand for Children Washington, where she focused on supporting families in their fight for improved college and career readiness standards and for the expansion of counseling and mental health resources in schools.
 Natalie has personal and professional experience in both district and charter public schools.
 Since entering the charter school space in 2015 as a founding parent at Summit Sierra High School in Seattle, Natalie has used her voice in a variety of roles – including volunteer, parent leader, charter school co-founder, and charter school board member – to influence legislation, statewide policy, accountability, and leadership practices within the charter space, that improve the experiences and outcomes of students who are furthest from educational justice.
 Natalie also served on the WA Charters Board of Directors from 2016 – 2019.
 Natalie is passionate about increasing the number of community-led, anti-racist public schools and ensuring that we have strong policies that are informed by the needs, desires, and voices of parents and families.

 Natalie has is the proud parent of two daughters who currently attend college and Seattle Public Schools and is an active member and volunteer in her South Seattle community.
 Contact Natalie at email@example.com.